 …but give them something in common.

 Although asymmetric design isn't reliant on uniformity, it still benefits from some degree of visual continuity.
 Continuity can be achieved by giving the individual elements within your asymmetrical arrangement something in common.
 A literal way to enforce cohesion is by repeating colors, forms, materials, textures, or design styles.
-Another way to relate the individual elements within your asymmetric design to each other is by using complimentary colors.
+Another way to relate the individual elements within your asymmetric design to each other is by using complementary colors.

 Giving items a common aspect or a few common aspects will give your asymmetric arrangement a sense of intentionality and an overall polished look.
 Without it, asymmetric design runs the risk of looking random and ill-conceived.